Hello Lonesome

-Hello Lonesome is an 2010 American comedy drama directed by Adam Reid.
+Hello Lonesome is a 2010 American comedy drama directed by Adam Reid.
 It won numerous awards including at the Los Angeles Film Festival and the Bahamas International Film Festival.
 It was also nominated for a Film Independent Spirit Award.

 Plot

 Hello Lonesome follows three different story lines that show the difficulties of making and maintaining human bonds.

 The first story line is of Bill (played by Harry Chase), who lives alone in an apartment and is attempting to connect with his estranged daughter.
-The second is of Eleanor (played by Lynn Cohen), a widow who befriends Gary (played by James Urbaniak) after she loses her driver's license and needs to him to drive her places.
+The second is of Eleanor (played by Lynn Cohen), a widow who befriends Gary (played by James Urbaniak) after she loses her driver's license and needs him to drive her places.
 The third is of Gordon (played by Nate Smith), who begins a relationship with Debbie (played by Sabrina Lloyd) after meeting through an online dating service.